 I can’t imagine going into the wild without the core essentials.
 One of those is rope.
 I always keep at least 100 feet of 550 paracord in my pack and a shorter length in my survival kit (better idea for the survival kit: Titan Survivorcord).

 It surprises me how often the rope comes out.
 From lashing a camp stool to stringing a ridge line to hanging a bear bag, I reach for rope constantly.
 If you’re anything like me, you hack off a piece of rope to fit the immediate need, and when you’re done with it, you end up tossing it into your bundle of random rope scraps.

 At least that’s how I used to do it.

 Now when I need a piece of rope, I pull out my bag of pre-cut cord.
 It holds the four lengths I use most, organized and bundled by size.
 I just pull off the size I need.
 At the end of my trip, I quickly sort the rope lengths, take a minute to daisy-chain them, and toss them back in the bag, ready for the next outing.

 That’s a rope kit — an organized collection of rope sizes, pre-cut and ready to use.

 How Do I Make a Rope Kit?

 Making a rope kit couldn’t be easier.
-I originally got the idea from this fellow on YouTube.
+I originally got the idea from .
 After watching his video, I had my own rope kit put together in about half an hour, most of that time spent fusing the ends of the ropes to keep them from fraying.

 The only hard part about putting together a rope kit is deciding what sizes to use.
 Here’s how I broke up a 100-foot length of 550 cord, and it has served me well: